SWP Documentation & Guides

 Q: Are document proofs legally binding?

-Cryptographic proofs provide strong evidence of document existence at a specific time.
-While not a substitute for legal registration, they serve as supporting evidence for IP claims, patent filings, and dispute resolution.
+Cryptographic proofs provide strong evidence that a document existed in a specific form at a specific time.
+They serve as supporting documentation for record-keeping and dispute resolution.
 Each proof includes a timestamp and can be independently verified.

 API Integration